 Kyoto has an incredible amount of things to see.
 Just make sure you’ve got your walking shoes one before you head off.
 However, before you leave just know that the JR Pass isn’t very helpful for getting around in Kyoto.
 Instead, you might be better off with a different discount travel pass for Kyoto.
 For example, we like the Skyhop Bus Pass — it gives you unlimited use of the Skyhop Hop-On, Hop-Off Bus starting at ¥3,500.
 The Skyhop bus has multilingual audioguides and stops at a lot of major attractions.
 Sound good?
 You can buy it online here.

 When it comes to specifically where to go today, it’s completely up to you.
 But don’t pressure yourself to fit everything in, you just can’t.
 We recommend visiting classic spots like Kinkaku-ji Temple, Nijō-jō Castle, and Gion.
-Or head a bit out of town to Sagano Bamboo Forest (also known as Arashiyama).
+Or head a bit out of town to the bamboo forests at Arashiyama or Adashino Nenbutsu-ji Temple.

 Day 5: Nara (stay overnight in Osaka)